-At first glance, optimizing $t_{comp}$ is similar to the classical \emph{multiprocessor independent task scheduling} or \emph{makespan minimization} problem~\cite{DBLP:journals/ior/GareyGJ78}.
-In this problem we consider a set of tasks (\fibers) $F = \lbrace f_1, ..., f_n \rbrace$ with corresponding execution times $t_i, ..., t_n$.
-The goal is to schedule these tasks on $m$ tiles (threads) to minimize the maximum execution time across all tiles.
-This problem is NP-hard~\cite{mpsched_np}, but polynomial-time approximation schemes exist~\cite{DBLP:journals/jacm/Sahni76,DBLP:journals/ior/GareyGJ78}.
+At first glance, optimizing $t_{comp}$ is similar to the \emph{multiprocessor independent task scheduling} (\emph{makespan minimization}) problem~\cite{DBLP:journals/ior/GareyGJ78}.
+In this classic problem, we consider a set of tasks (\fibers) $F = \lbrace f_1, ..., f_n \rbrace$ with corresponding execution times $t_i, ..., t_n$.
+The goal is to schedule these tasks on $m$ tiles (threads) to minimize the longest execution time across all tiles.
+This problem is NP-hard~\cite{mpsched_np}, but polynomial-time approximations exist~\cite{DBLP:journals/jacm/Sahni76,DBLP:journals/ior/GareyGJ78}.

-In the classical problem, tasks (\fibers) contain no duplicated work.
-However, in BSP RTL simulation, two \fibers might compute a common intermediate value (for example the value produced by \textcode{a3} in \figRef{bsp_sim}).
-This is an opportunity to collocate the two fibers in the same process, however it complicates the partitioning problem.